computations/SunStar/doc/writeup.md

 ![A 4 taxon unrooted tree](./figs/njtree.pdf){#fig:njtree}

 This fact informs the Neighbor Joining algorithm.
 By using the four point criterion, we can select pairs to join.
-At a High level the algorithm proceeds like so:
+At a high level the algorithm proceeds like so:

 -   Initialize the tree by creating nodes for all the $N$ taxa, and connect